·

 You definitely be ready for the beach by the end of June in Korea © Live Studio, Korea Tourism Organization

-All ready for the perfect trip to Korea in June?
-What have you got planned?
+Are you all ready for a trip to Korea in June?
+What do you have planned?